anthonytheinventor/Adafruit-DVI-HSTX-Extended/README.md

 ## Why this fork exists

+I wanted a high-resolution color dashboard driven by an RP2350 — enough pixels to show real data at a glance on a TV, in color, without flicker.
+That ambition ran into the chip's constraints from two directions, and the two halves of this fork are the answers.

-I wanted higher resolution for data displays and dashboards — enough pixels to actually show something useful — without giving up color or double buffering.
-Double buffering matters here because a dashboard that redraws constantly will flicker and tear without it.
-The problem is the RP2350 only has 520KB of RAM, and a double-buffered framebuffer at the original library's 8bpp color mode gets expensive fast — 720x480 at 8bpp double-buffered doesn't fit at all.
-Dropping to 4bpp (16 colors) cuts the framebuffer cost in half, which is what makes a double-buffered 720x480 display possible in the first place.
+The first constraint is RAM.
+The RP2350 has 520KB, and a double-buffered framebuffer at the original library's 8bpp color mode gets expensive fast — 720x480 at 8bpp double-buffered doesn't fit at all.
+Double buffering matters for a dashboard that redraws constantly, or it will flicker and tear.
+Dropping to 4bpp (16 colors) cuts the framebuffer cost in half, which is what makes a double-buffered native 720x480 display possible.
+That's `DVHSTX4` and the native 720x480 timing.

+The second constraint is that a display node in a real system doesn't get to *just* be a display.
+Mine also services USB, radios, and sensors — interrupt-driven work that's bursty and not always polite.
+In the ISR-fed display modes, every interrupt source in the sketch is implicitly part of the video signal path: block interrupts a little too long and the scanline ring underruns and the picture drops.
+I widened the ring to push that boundary out, but I kept designing around it — auditing every library for interrupt behavior, being paranoid about `noInterrupts()`.
+The turbo mode is the escape from that whole class of problem: the DVI signal is generated entirely by DMA hardware with zero CPU involvement, so the CPU is free to take as many interrupts as the application wants, for as long as they take, without ever compromising signal integrity.
+The display can't glitch because of software, full stop — which is exactly the property you want when the display is bolted to a wall doing a job.
+The result is a more reliable system *and* a simpler one: one less real-time constraint to design the rest of the firmware around.

 ## New features